Almondale Academy is a Experiential, Expeditionary & Service Learning school in Sacramento County.

 She is the children’s go to teacher for help in any of their needs from the phonetic alphabet to the best way to get along with your peers at school.
 Mrs. Bardin is the helper for all.

-Mr. Long is a graduate of Wyoming Catholic College, where his major in liberal arts provides a well rounded teaching experience.
-He has enjoyed teaching children of all ages for years in some of the most important subjects they need to succeed now and in the future.
+Mr. Long is a graduate of Wyoming Catholic College, where his major in Liberal Arts provides a well rounded teaching experience.
+He has enjoyed teaching children of all ages for five years.

-We are lucky to have Mr. Long teach science because he also has a history of teaching Latin (which is the base for science words).
+We are lucky to have Mr. Long teach science because he also has a history of teaching Latin which is the base of all Romance languages and the sciences.
 He also literally soars with the children during dance especially after winning a competition with his swing dance group.
-He not only uses his teaching skills during class time but in the after school care he helps students with homework and more hands on projects.
+He has a blackbelt in mixed martial arts, and is a weekend rock climber, bringing his agility and expertise to P.E.

 I feel the call to help children and adolescents navigate a world where the natural, moral call of service to others has been usurped.
 I believe we can teach our children to be the humane creators of the future.